 If the issue resolves, then you have to find out which startup app is causing this by unchecking one by one.

 Sometimes restoring all the setting to defaults fixes the problem.
 In the power options, you can restore all the settings to default.
-For that follow Step-1 to Step-3 and select Restore default settings for this plan.
+For that follow Step-1 to Step-3 in Method 1 and select Restore default settings for this plan.

 This method should resolve the problem if it were related to power plans.